Kn0cKOuT/car-rental-system/README.md

 ## 📌 Notes

-- Never commit `.env` or database credentials
 - Ensure MySQL is running (via Workbench or XAMPP)
-- Compatible with free deployment via ngrok or VPS
+- Compatible with free deployment via cloudflare or VPS

 ---